vn2403/Test-Plan-for-API-Route-/README.md

+Technical Interview - Platform
+***
+Directions
-Test documentation -> Test plan ->>> Test Plan for API Route  - Artists.pdf
+1. Please create a test plan for this route, addressing positive and negative tests ->  Test plan -> Test Plan for API Route  -> Artists.pdf
+2. Please create an automated test for this route.
+Pseudocode is acceptable.
+Assume the general framework is already in place ->  Automated Test: Pseudocode/JS

+***
 Steps to SetUp Postman Tests

 1. Create a New Collection: